uestctensorgroup/FastDeRain/README.md

 |---|---
 |E-mail|Taixiangjiang@gmail.com

+Use of these codes is free for research purposes only.

 The Matlab implementation of FastDeRain:\
 **FastDeRain: A novel video rain streak removal method using directional gradient priors**, ***IEEE Transactions on Image Processing***, 2018. [[pdf](https://ieeexplore.ieee.org/document/8531762/)]